 Percentage of Completion Method

 The percentage of completion method is a method of accounting that entails recognizing the expenses and revenues of contracts (long term) as a percentage of the project accomplished within that period.
 This method is prevalent mostly in the construction industry.
-However, other sectors also make use of the percentage completion method.
+However, other sectors also make use of the percentage completion method, particularly those with recurring revenue models, where understanding progress over time is crucial—this is where insights like why ARPA is important for recurring revenue models come into play.
 The concept of this method is that businesses recognize revenues based on the project completed.
 The compelling information to note the percentage of completion method includes:

 Overview of the Percentage of Completion Method